Best Luxury Skincare for Oily Skin

 Ingredients Oily Skin Should Avoid

+If oily skin is also triggering breakouts, our luxury skincare for acne-prone skin guide addresses that overlap directly.
 Coconut oil and its derivatives (coconut alkanes, capric/caprylic triglyceride) sit at the top of the comedogenic scale.
 They feel light on application but create an occlusive film that traps sebum in pores.
 Shea butter is another ingredient that dry skin loves and oily skin regrets — it is too heavy for faces that already produce excess lipids.
 Look for it on body products, not facial moisturizers.
+Cocoa butter falls in the same category — it rates 4 on the comedogenic scale and has no place in a facial routine for oily skin, regardless of how natural or nourishing the label claims it to be.

 Isopropyl myristate and isopropyl palmitate are emollients found in many moisturizers to improve spreadability.
 Both are highly comedogenic.
 They appear on ingredient lists of products that claim to be "lightweight" because they feel silky during application, but they clog pores over the following 24 hours.
 If a moisturizer feels perfect going on and produces breakouts three days later, check for these ingredients.